-- 1. Syncope occurring during physical activity or acute emotion, OR - 2.
-History of exercise- or emotion-related palpitations and dizziness, OR - 3.
-Sudden unexpected cardiac death triggered by acute emotional stress or exercise, OR - 4.
-Family history of juvenile sudden cardiac death triggered by exercise or acute emotion, OR - 5.
+- 4. Family history of juvenile sudden cardiac deathsudden cardiac death triggered by exercise or acute emotion, OR - 5.
 Exercise-induced bidirectional or polymorphic ventricular arrhythmias, OR - 6.
-Ventricular fibrillation occurring in the setting of acute stress, AND.

-A. An absence of structural cardiac abnormalities.
+Ventricular fibrillation occurring in the setting of acute stress, AND - B. An absence of structural cardiac abnormalities. - II.

-II.
 Genetic testing for catecholaminergic polymorphic ventricular tachycardia (CPVT) (81403, 81405, 81408, 81413, 81414, 81479) via multigene panel is considered investigational for all other indications.

-NOTE: If a panel is performed, the appropriate panel code should be used
+NoteNOTE: If a panel is performed, the appropriate panel code should be used